 Anthony De Sa’s fiction has been published internationally.
 His first book, Barnacle Love, was critically acclaimed as a finalist for the 2008 Scotiabank Giller Prize and the 2009 Toronto Book Award.
 That same year it was published in Portugal with Dom Quixote Publications under a new title, Terra Nova, where it won Portugal’s Premios Talento for Literature.
 His second release, the national bestseller, Kicking the Sky, was set in 1977, the year a twelve-year-old shoeshine boy named Emanuel Jaques was murdered in Toronto.
-His new novel, which is tentatively titled, Children of the Moon, is an epic love story, set against the backdrop of a turbulent colonial Mozambique and Tanzania.
+His new novel, Children of the Moon, is an epic love story, set against the backdrop of a turbulent colonial Mozambique and Tanzania.
 Anthony lives in Toronto with his wife and three sons.

 Anthony De Sa

 - Editorial reader for work by Marnie Van Dyk